AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
+- Guards on actions - some of: do nothing, warn, error, programming error, confirm
 - Functions have auto await insertion
 - Consider other deploy options like https://render.com/
 - More styling options work on SelectInput